 - 3 garlic cloves sliced

 For Pulled Lamb Birria Tacos

 - Set your crock pot to high (for 4 hour cooking) or low Recommended (for 6 hours).

-- Slice the lamb into chunks and brown in the inner aluminium dish of the Crock-pot.
+- Slice the lamb into chunks and brown in the inner aluminium dish of the Crock-pot or a frying pan.
 Remove then add the sliced onion.
 Cook down till soft then add the spices and cook for a minute.

-- Add the onion to the lamb and the rest of the ingredients apart from the salt and cornflour to the Crock-Pot and cook until the lamb is easily pulled apart with two forks.
+- Add the onion to the lamb and the rest of the ingredients apart from the salt and cornflour to the slow cooker and cook on LOW for 8 hours until the lamb is easily pulled apart with two forks.
 With a slotted spoon remove all the lamb chunks to a large platter and shred the meat with two forks.

 - Add the salt to taste and if the mixture needs thickening, mix the cornflour with a little water and add to the mix.
 Cook until thick (taste if you transfer to a pan and bring to the boil, then return the lamb to the mixture.

 - Serve with tacos and the recommended in the post toppings.
 (Links included in the post).